-I found my passion for cruising back in 2007 when at the age of 21 I embarked on my first cruise voyage onboard P&O Cruises, Oriana.
+I found my passion for cruising back in 2007 when I embarked on my first cruise – a 12-night sailing to the Canary Islands onboard P&O Cruises Oriana.

 Cruising had never entered my mind, the thought of having a holiday onboard a ship was not appealing.
 I didn’t want to be confined to a ship or pretend to be someone I’m not for two weeks and I certainly didn’t want to dress up every evening, after all it was supposed to be a holiday.

 My first cruise was the complete opposite to everything I had imagined a cruise to be.
 It was fun, full of energy, the average age was definitely not 80 and I didn’t have to wear a dress every evening as I had expected.
 Those twelve days on-board really were amazing and it is fair to say I definitely caught what is often referred to as “the cruising bug” (and no I don’t mean norovirus)

 When I am not at sea I spend my ‘shore days’ working within cruise travel.
 I suppose I get the best of both worlds in that sense.

 You may have seen my name mentioned through expert comment, quotes for press purposes and articles on the following: Travel Bulletin, The Sun Online, Direct Travel, Travel Daily News, TravelMole, Breaking Travel News, Travolution, Captain Greybeard Blog and Cruise Industry News just to name a few.

 Want to get in touch?
 Then please do! – CruiseMiss@Live.co.uk